annamenitskaya/Website-Optimization/readme.txt

 2. ran bootstrap css through gulp to uncss it
 3. inlined all css files into the body of pizza.html
 4. Modified loop that iterates through pizza elements on the page and changes their widths
+5. created scrollTopCalc variable to remove the calculation from the  For loop
-5. reduced the number of pizzas
+6. reduced the number of pizzas

 you can see a website at http://fierceblonde.github.io